vdaas/vald/CONTRIBUTING.md

 An issue can be a bug report, feature request, or security issue report.

-We welcome you to give us ideas to improve Vald, or report any issue that exists in Vald by creating an issue on Vald repository.
+We welcome you to give us ideas to improve Vald or report any issue that exists in Vald by creating an issue on the Vald repository.

 Please find [here](../contributing/issue.md) for more details about the issue, and please also feel free to ask anything on [Vald Slack channel](https://join.slack.com/t/vald-community/shared_invite/zt-db2ky9o4-R_9p2sVp8xRwztVa8gfnPA).